PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:41:36
+Last updated: 2024-04-02 19:42:10
-Random Quote: In the depth of winter, I finally learned that there was within me an invincible summer. - Albert Camus
+Random Quote: I'm a great believer in luck and I find the harder I work, the more I have of it. - Thomas Jefferson